 Some of the things I’ve done which have helped me regain 8 hours a night without sleep medications or tossing and turning at night:

-- CBT for Insomnia which is where we change our thoughts about sleep and the lack of sleep we are getting.
+- CBT for Insomnia is where we change our thoughts about sleep and the lack of sleep we are getting.

 - Exercising daily to release stress and increase overall body wellness.